What Is Software Development Life Cycle?

 - There are logical relations among the concepts of PRDs.

-We see software development life cycle importance on this stage.
+We see software development life cycle importance at this stage.
 Without specifications, the development team can interpret requirements incorrectly.
-Moreover, now we know what technologies, timeframes, budgets, restrictions will be used on the project.
+Moreover, now we know what technologies, timeframes, budgets, and restrictions will be used on the project.

 Now the time comes to see the future design.
 This is a task for UI/UX designers.
 We’ve told what’s UI/UX design in the article.

-Mock-ups and flow charts are used to visualize software working principles, visual style.
-As a rule, design requirements can be founded in a separate document — Design Specifications (DSD).
+Mock-ups and flow charts are used to visualize software working principles and visual style.
+As a rule, design requirements can be found in a separate document — Design Specifications (DSD).

 To make a great product the crew should ask the question: “What do you do in software development?”

 Programmers play the main role at this stage.
 These folks “interpret” specifications into machine code.
 Every teammate is responsible for different parts of the software.
 For example, front-end developers work on what a user can see and interact with, and back-end developers make inner shells of software.